omar7l/DorY/README.md

 This Web application was developed using Budibase and it is available for preview at

 ## Execution
-> 🚧: Please describe how to execute your app and what configurations must be changed to run it.

 The codespace URL of this Repo is subject to change.
 Therefore, the Budibase PizzaRP webapp is not going to show any data in the view, when the URL is not updated or the codespace is offline.
 Follow these steps to start the webservice and reconnect the webapp to the new webservice url.

-> 🚧: This is a shortened description for example purposes.
-A complete tutorial will be provided in a dedicated lecture.

 1. Clone PizzaRP in a new repository.
 2. Start your codespace (see video guide at: [link](https://www.youtube.com/watch?v=_W9B7qc9lVc&ab_channel=GitHub))